 Notes: Estimates $\hat{\beta}{\tau}$ and 95% confidence intervals from equation (2) in the text estimated for two mutually exclusive groups of households.
-Estimates in blue are households that undertook three conservation challenges prior to September 2014, and end their participation after the third conservation challenge.
-Estimates in green are households that continue to a fourth conservation challenge, with all four challenges undertaken prior to September 2014.
+Estimates shown by the blue-solid line are households that undertook three conservation challenges prior to September 2014, and end their participation after the third conservation challenge.
+Estimates shown by the green-dashed line are households that continue to a fourth conservation challenge, with all four challenges undertaken prior to September 2014.
 Estimation sample restricted to households that continue to subsequent challenges within 12 months.
 Not shown are estimates $\theta_g$ for electricity use during the gap between challenges.
 Estimates include individual and date fixed effects and I cluster standard errors at the household level.